 Athena – The goddess of Athens

-As for this next city god, most everyone can agree: Athena is a tough cookie.
+As for this next city god, almost everyone can agree: Athena is a tough cookie.
 As a tactful goddess, Athena is known to be well-versed in warfare and handicrafts such as weaving.

 Considering the city’s name, you can probably imagine who won that competition.